-Measure Target Proportion of seats at tables and with charging points Intercity: 40% (Standard Class) Regional (End-to-end > 60 mins): 30% (Standard Class) Regional (End-to-end 30 - 59 mins): 25% (Standard Class) Free Wi-Fi 100% across all service designations requirements will be established by the NR CMSP programme already in progress or planned in future.
+Measure Target End-to-end 20-29mins: 80% End-to-end 30-59mins: 90% End-to-end > 60mins: 100% Proportion of seats at tables Intercity: 40% (Standard Class) and with charging points Regional (End-to-end > 60 mins): 30% (Standard Class) Regional, Urban and Local (End-to-end 30 - 59 mins): 25% (Standard Class) Free Wi-Fi 100% across all service designations

-5.3.7 An implication of making more seats available with tables is that the overall seating capacity is therefore reduced.
-Therefore, these targets must be considered in parallel with capacity requirement/utilisation targets as well as longer-term rolling stock deployment plans.
-Future capacity

-5.3.8 Other aspects of the on-board environment have also been flagged as important - including luggage space (particularly for discretionary travel) and air-conditioning.
+- 5.3.7 Clearly, an implication of making more seats available with tables is that the overall seating capacity is therefore reduced, so a balance must be struck between journey purpose, capacity requirements and productivity.
+Western Gateway should seek to influence future deployment of rolling stock alongside strategic planning to make sure that rolling stock is Fit for Purpose for the most common type of journey being made on any particular route. - 5.3.8 Other aspects of the on-board environment have also been flagged as important to make rolling stock fit for purpose including luggage space (particularly for discretionary travel), cycle storage and air-conditioning.
 We have not undertaken detailed analysis on these aspects, but it is recommended that these are considered as the strategy progresses into the delivery phase.